ryanhuang365/jsawpuzzle/README.md

 ## To build the extension

 At the command line, type `make firefox` or `make chromium` to build the extension for either Firefox or Chromium.
 A `jsawpuzzle.firefox` or `jsawpuzzle.chromium` folder will appear under `./build/`, which can be side-loaded as an extension in Firefox or Chromium.

+### Adding to Chrome

+1. Go to <chrome://extensions/>
+2. Toggle on `Developer mode`
+3. Click `Load unpacked` and select the `./build/jsawpuzzle.chromium` folder

+### Debugging on Firefox

+> Since this is a temporary add-on, it will be automatically removed once Firefox terminates.

+1. Go to <about:debugging#/runtime/this-firefox>
+2. Click `Load Temporary Add-on...` and select `./build/jsawpuzzle.firefox/manifest.json`

+### Adding to Firefox

+> Unsigned extensions can only be added to Firefox Developer Edition or Firefox Nightly.

+1. Install Firefox Developer Edition or Firefox Nightly
+2. Go to <about:config>
+3. Set `xpinstall.signatures.required` to `false`
+4. Install `web-ext` by running `npm install --global web-ext` or use an alternative method from <https://github.com/mozilla/web-ext>
+5. Open a terminal in the root directory of this project and run `web-ext build --source-dir "./build/jsawpuzzle.firefox" --artifacts-dir "./build/web-ext-artifacts"`
+6. Go to <about:addons>
+7. Click the gear in the top right
+8. Click `Install Add-on From File...` and select `./build/web-ext-artifacts/jsaw_puzzle-1.0.zip`

 ## Motivation